openmelody/mt-plugin-configassistant/README.md

 installed there.

     prompt> rm -rf $MT_HOME/plugins/ConfigAssistant

+If you are upgrading from a version prior to 2.1.6, then you will also need to remove the following directory:

+    prompt> rm -rf $MT_HOME/addons/ConfigAssistant.plugin

 Starting with version 2.0, the AutoPrefs plugin has been merged into Config Assistant.
 If you already have the AutoPrefs plugin installed, it will be